FOCUS

 The Political Economy of Immigrant Health: An Interdisciplinary Exploration of Social Capital and the Immigrant Paradox

-This dissertation is framed as a body of interdisciplinary, multilevel and multisectoral approaches to explore immigrant health.
-I clarify the public policy environment, advance a conceptual framework, and explore measures of social capital and other determinants of health.
-Finally, I highlight opportunities for interdisciplinary research and conclude with a call to action for greater integration of political economists within health equity research.
+This interdisciplinary dissertation examines immigrant health through multilevel and multisectoral approaches.
+It clarifies the public policy environment, advances a conceptual framework, and analyzes measures of social capital and other determinants of health.
+The project also highlights opportunities for interdisciplinary collaboration and the integration of political economy perspectives within population health research.

 TO LEARN MORE ABOUT THE HPRS DISSERTATION AWARDS, CLICK HERE.